 Below is a breakdown of the materials used within the external envelope, it is deemed that the combination and application of these materials presents an acceptable level of fire risk.

-1) The external envelope of the premises is predominantly traditional brick, concrete construction, with a pitched tiled roof and reflects the original construction of the buildings.
+1) The external envelope of the premises is predominantly traditional brick, concrete construction, with a pitched tiled roof with UPVC features.
+This is reflected across the 5 blocks.